Can I Get a Traffic Ticket Lowered?

 It is trite to say that this is a quasi-criminal charge, and that to make out a charge under this section the evidence must bespeak conduct deserving punishment in the way of a conviction under this section of our Highway Traffic Act.
 Mere momentary inattention, or a simple kind of error of judgment, does not bespeak the kind of conduct over which the net of this section is cast.

 At the scene of an accident or a traffic stop, the police may charge the harshest offence applicable to the circumstances.
 By charging the harshest offence the police provide the Prosecutor with an opportunity to negotiation a resolution with the accused.
 In some circumstances, it may make sense for a person accused of a driving offence to negotiate a resolution or what is commonly known as a plea deal.
-SPPC and DefendCharges.ca may review the situation, including the evidence disclosure of the prosecution as well as the evidence available from the accused or witnesses, and advise on a best strategy including whether to fight the charge at Trial or to negotiate a plea deal.
+DefendCharges.ca may review the situation, including the evidence disclosure of the prosecution as well as the evidence available from the accused or witnesses, and advise on a best strategy including whether to fight the charge at Trial or to negotiate a plea deal.